balena-io/open-balena-vpn/README.md

 the first instance subnet would be `100.64.0.0/20` and the second would be `100.64.16.0/20`, and so forth up to `100.127.240.1/20` for the 1024th instance.

-If `BALENA_VPN_GATEWAY` is not defined then the first usable address of the instance subnet will be used in its place.
+If `VPN_GATEWAY` is not defined then the first usable address of the instance subnet will be used in its place.
 This address, and the second usable address, are used to facilitate the virtual p2p connections by openvpn.